The Game Theory of Fake News: Detailed analysis of the misinformation game

-\\ Replacing $v_f=1-v_t$ and rearranging gives us the relationship between the proportion of transmitted stories that are false and the overall rate at which receivers consume true and false stories, presented in Eq 3 of the main text.
+\\ Replacing $v_f=1-v_t$ and rearranging gives us the relationship between the proportion of transmitted stories that are false and the overall probability with which receivers engage with true and false stories, presented in Eq 3 of the main text.
+Note that this expression holds for any polynomial transmitter strategy and an arbitrary receiver strategy when interactions are pairwise.

+This equation, (i.e. Eq.
+3 of the main text) holds when there is a single transmitter and receiver, or when there are multiple receivers and the transmitter uses only a linear response function.
+In the more general case of multiple transmitters and a non-linear response function, we recover a more general relationship in terms of the moments of the stationary distribution of the iterated game, i.e.

+\\ and so a transmitter can induce positive or negative correlations in the same way as for the simpler case of Eq.
+3, by choosing a response function with positive or negative coefficients as desired.